seywerth/reverseDependencies/README.md

-#Reverse Dependencies
+#Reverse Dependency Tool
 ==========

-java tool to scan for reverse maven dependencies
+Java tool to scan for reverse maven dependencies.

 0. reads a list of dependencies of interest as csv
 0. optionally reads reverse dependency list from caching file